 Countywide, median pay hit $61,248 last year, according to the Dade Data analysis, meaning an equal number of workers earned less and an equal number earned more.
 The chart above tracks departments with median pay either 20 percent below or above the countywide median.
 [Can’t see a chart?
 Click here.]

-• While librarian salaries have gotten scrutiny in that department’s ongoing budget struggles, the entire library department ranks fairly near the bottom in terms of compensation.
+Some top-line results:• While librarian salaries have gotten scrutiny in that department’s ongoing budget struggles, the entire library department ranks fairly near the bottom in terms of compensation.
 The 500-person payroll generated a median pay of about $40,000 last year, which put it five spots above last place.

 • Public-safety unions tend to have success negotiating strong pay packages, and the police and fire departments fare well in the rankings.
 Miami-Dade’s fire department recorded median compensation of $93,000 last year, and the police department saw $80,000.
 But they’re both outpaced by the county’s Inspector General’s Office (median pay: $102,000) and the county’s Information Technology Department ($96,000).